Threat Trackers - New and Noteworthy

 If your organization doesn't already have these Office 365 Threat Investigation and Response capabilities, see How do we get Office 365 Threat Investigation and Response capabilities?.

 Make sure that your security team has the correct roles and permissions assigned.
-You must be a global administrator, or have the Security Administrator or Search and Purge role assigned in the Security & Compliance Center.
-See Permissions in the Security & Compliance Center.
+You must be a global administrator, or have the Security Administrator or Search and Purge role assigned in the Microsoft 365 Defender portal.
+See Permissions in the Microsoft 365 Defender portal.

 Watch for the new Trackers to show up in your Microsoft 365 environment.
-When available, you'll find your Trackers here.
-Go to Threat management > Threat trackers.
+When available, you'll find your Trackers in the Microsoft 365 Defender portal.
+Go to Email & collaboration > Threat tracker.